CUNYTechPrep/2024-DS-Tue/Week-01-Pandas/setting-up-github.md

 	* `git commit -m '[YOUR COMMIT MESSAGE HERE]'`
 0. Push your changes
 	* `git push`
+0. SOME OF YOU WILL GET AN ERROR WHEN RUNNING GIT PUSH.
+0. This is because you have not logged into github yet.
+0. Its okay, see the AUTHING GITHUB section below for instructions on how to fix that error.

 ## Sanity check
 0. Go to YOUR FORKED github repo.